mory22k/latexcrop/README.md

 ## How to Run

 Set up the LaTeX environment.
-TexLive or MacTeX is recommended.
+TeX Live or MacTeX is recommended.

 Install [mise](https://github.com/mise-app/mise) (recommended).